 When someone becomes dependent on alcohol, they can experience withdrawal symptoms when they’re unable to drink, such as anxiety, fatigue, nausea and vomiting, and headaches.
 Severe alcohol withdrawal is potentially deadly.

 The signs of an AUD might be clear as day to friends and family, but alcoholics can have a difficult time admitting there is a problem and continue their lives in denial.
 Some signs you have an alcohol problem are if you continue to drink even when it negativity affects your family, friends, job, or school, when you give up on activities you enjoyed so you can drink instead, and if you have tried to stop or cut down and were unable to.
 Treatment centers and groups like Alcoholics Anonymous can offer support and tools for you to start on the path to recovery.
-If you’re concerned, don’t hesitate to reach out to a certified treatment provider and start the life you deserve.
+If you’re concerned, don’t hesitate to reach out to a treatment provider for rehab-related support.

 What are you struggling with?